 ACSEC recommends that:

 security issues should be considered from the start of the publication development process.
-It should be checked, whether security is to be considered (see Figure 6) in terms of mandatory requirements and risk management.
+It should be checked, whether security is to be considered (see Figure 6) in terms of mandatory requirements or recommendations.

-security considerations should be addressed by security risk assessment.
+security considerations should be addressed by a risk based approach.

-if security aspects to be addressed in the security publication have been identified, it should be determined whether existing publications (see 6.5) can be referenced.
+if security aspects to be addressed in the publication have been identified, it should be determined whether existing publications (see 6.5) can be referenced.
 If no suitable publication exist, the identified security provisions should be developed.

-Figure 6 – Decision flow chart for the development of a publication
+Figure 6 – Decision flow chart

 The guidelines listed below elaborate the flow chart and provide further recommendations for covering security considerations in publications as appropriate (partly from IEC TS 62351-1 [19]).

-Perform a security risk assessment (see Clause 8 for further information) to identify the security objectives:
+Consider relevance of security aspects to the subject of the publication and identify the security objectives.

-address the identified security objectives, e.g. authentication, authorization, accountability, non-repudiation, integrity, confidentiality and availability;

-through risk assessment, identify the major threats and failure scenarios for each of the requirements applicable to the document’s focus area, including assessing their likelihood and their potential impacts;

-require or recommend that security policies and procedures be developed for all target groups covered in the standard, see 5.5.

 If no specific considerations are necessary for the publication, consider documenting the rationale.
 If specific considerations are required, do not re-invent requirements or solutions if they can be found in well-established publications.
 Instead, use normative references to publications as much as possible, with the selection of alternatives or options normatively stated.

 If existing standards do not provide a solution to the identified threats and risks, security measures should be defined.